Louis Gossett Jr.: Take Pride in America

 In 1987, Gossett alongside Clint Eastwood and Charles Bronson made a series of ads to discourage vandalism in public parks.
-The campaign, launched by President Ronald Reagan, was named 'Take Pride in America'.
+The campaign, launched by Ronald Reagan, was named 'Take Pride in America'.

 Eracism Foundation

 Gossett was recognized for humanitarian activities.
 His Eracism Foundation is a 501(c)(3) nonprofit entity.
 It created and distributes a 'toolbox' and skill set for young adults in the hope that they can live "a racially diverse and culturally inclusive life."
 Features include cultural diversity, historical education and perspective, as well as anti-violence training.